plum-css/plum/_docs/config.md

 navigation: true
 ---

-All of your application's configuration variables.
+Configs are all of your applications configuration varialbes.

 {% mermaid %}
 graph LR;